 - Whilst it’s possible to choose from many different cuisines in Harare, traditional food is making a comeback, with delicious chicken, beef and fish dishes gracing many menus.

-Do you have any interesting facts about Harare that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about Harare?
+Share them in the comments below!